-Not too long ago liver was a once-a-week dish in households.
+Not too long ago liver was a regular on the weekly menu for families.
 Making your own liver pate is a delicious way to reintroduce this traditional food back into our diets as well as solving the 'what to snack on' problem when you are next standing at the fridge door trying to crack the code on a healthy and satisfying bite to eat.

 In many cultures organ meats are some of the most prized parts of an animal.
 Across the world livers, hearts, kidneys, brains and sweetbreads are revered rather than sent to waste.
 They are rich in antioxidants, fat-soluble vitamins A and D as well as zinc and iron.
 These nutrient dense meats reward the cook with exceptional flavour and texture.
 Break from routine and add to cart with 10% off today.

 250g mushrooms, roughly chopped (Swiss brown preferably but button or field also great)

 125g butter (or ghee, or coconut oil)

 4 - 5 shallots roughly chopped (or 1 bunch of spring onions)

 2 cloves of garlic (minced or grated on a microplane)

 1/4 teaspoon of each of your preferred dried herbs (e.g. dried rosemary & thyme or dried dill & parsley)

 1 tbs lemon juice (or apple cider vinegar)

 Finely ground salt and pepper to taste